unitaryfund/mitiq/README.md

 ### Interface

-We refer to any quantum programming language you can write circuits in as a *frontend*, and any program you can simulate circuits in as a *backend*.
+We refer to any programming language you can write quantum circuits in as a *frontend*, and any quantum computer / simulator you can simulate circuits in as a *backend*.

 #### Supported frontends